WillKoehrsen/Data-Analysis/stocker/readme.md

 `Stocker.predict_future(days=30)`

-Makes a prediction for the specified number of days in the future.
-Uses a prophet model trained on the past 3 years of data.
+Makes a prediction for the specified number of days in the future using a prophet model trained on the past 3 years of data.
 Printed output is the final predicted value of the stock, the days on which the stock is expected to increase, and the days when it is expected to decrease.
 A graph also shows these results with uncertainty intervals.